-Derek Cheng emerges from being lost and alone into the spectacular scenery of the Nahuel Huapi National Park in Patagonia.
+Derek Cheng emerges from being lost and alone into the spectacular scenery of Nahuel Huapi National Park.

 Sweat, dirt and tree sap cover every pore as I smash my way through the dense wall of shrubbery in search of a track.